GerritCodeReview/git-repo/docs/internal-fs-layout.md

 [gitsubmodules] with [superprojects].
 ***

+*   `copy-link-files.json`: Tracking file used by `repo sync` to determine when copyfile or linkfile are added or removed and need corresponding updates.
 *   `project.list`: Tracking file used by `repo sync` to determine when projects are added or removed and need corresponding updates in the checkout.
 *   `projects/`: Bare checkouts of every project synced by the manifest.
 The